 We have many people who are hungry for Biblical literacy, exploring faith, etc.

 Church Vision & Direction

-Hope Church has just seen the completion of a 4-point, 3-year vision plan.
-Senior Pastor Matt Collins first shared these points with the congregation in the summer of 08, with the hope that all of them would be complete by 2011:
+In 2011, Hope Church completed of a 4-point, 3-year vision plan.
+Senior Pastor Matt Collins first shared these points with the congregation in the summer of 2008.
+They are now accomplished.

-Eventually, we wonder if we could have 3 worship locations in Dubuque, where everyone in town would be no more than 10 minutes from a Hope Church site.
 There are very few Protestant churches in Dubuque.
-Hope Church is the only Protestant church within an hour’s drive that has an attendance over 300.
-We celebrate all the churches in town, but also feel a unique responsibility to remain focused on reaching this city at this time.
-Evangelizing our city is by far our primary focus.
+Hope Church is the only Protestant church within 60 miles in any direction that has an attendance over 300.
+We celebrate all the churches in our region, but also feel a unique responsibility to remain focused on reaching this city at this time.
+Evangelizing and making disciples in our city is by far our primary focus.

 The Senior Pastor Matt Collins has been with Hope Church for 13 years.
 Prior to this, he pastored in upstate New York.
-Under his leadership, the Hope Church has grown from 200 to 1,000.
+Under his leadership, the Hope Church has grown from 200 to 1,200.
 Matt is passionate about sharing the gospel and about teaching practical Christian living.
-He and his wife Carol met in college at Moody Bible Institute in Chicago, and have 5 boys, ranging from middle school to out of the home.
+He and his wife Carol went to college together at Moody Bible Institute in Chicago, and have 5 boys, ranging from high school to out of the home.

 The Executive Pastor Darrell Cloud has been with Hope Church since June 2008.
 Previously, he was on staff with Compass Church, an Evangelical Free Church of 3,000 in Naperville, IL.
 He oversaw assimilation and adult ministries for them as they grew from 900 to 2,300.
 He’s passionate about seeing the gospel shared, and empowering leaders to influence people for discipleship.
 He and his wife Laura also met at Moody (coincidence), and have a preschool son.